MEDICATION AIDE PROGRAM

 At the point of registration, you pay a $100.
 This is the Application Fee.
 It will be used to run background checks to determine if you are eligible to take the class or not.
 This is not refundable once you have a HIT on your record.
 Please allow some days to process.

-The total fee is $850 ($870 for payment plan).
+The total fee is $1000.
 You are expected to come with the balance of the tuition on the first day of class.
-If you decide to go with the payment plan, there is a $20 additional fee on the tuition for the payment plan.
-This mean the total tuition is $870.
+If you decide to go with a payment plan, the breakdown of payment is as follows;

 $100: on the day you register for the class